tux3132/readIni/README.md

 <h1>readIni</h1>
-<p>readIni is a programmer's library in C++ to read ".ini" MS Windows style files in Linux systems. readIni takes little resources and offers functions for sequentially browse or search directly by key.
-An examples file in C++ is provided.</p>
+<p>readIni is a programmer's library in C++ to read ".ini" MS Windows style files in Linux systems. readIni takes little resources and offers functions for sequentially search directly by Section/key.<br>
+An examples file (testReadIni) in C++ and its Makefine are provided.</p>

 <h1>Features</h1>
 <ul>